scality/Zenko/docs/docsource/operation/XDM_GUI/create_an_account.rst

    .. image:: ../Graphics/xdm_ui_account_created.png

-   From this view, the account administrator can create, find, and delete accounts, or click the **Locations** tab to manage account locations and the buckets they contain.
+   From this view, the Storage Manager can create, find, and delete accounts, or click the **Locations** tab to manage account locations and the buckets they contain.